othmaneDev/Order-management-Rest-API-Sample/README.md

 # Order-management-Rest-API-Sample
-Contemporary order management API This Java REST API project which demonstrate how to build a Rest API using Spring boot (Spring Data JPA, Spring HATEOS)
+A sample Order management API This Java REST API project which demonstrate how to build a Rest API using Spring boot (Spring Data JPA, Spring HATEOS)

 Prerequisites Java 8+ & Maven